rrwick/Filtlong/README.md

 * __Window quality score__<br>
 The window quality score is the mean quality score scaled down by the window quality to mean quality ratio.
 For example, consider a read with a mean quality of 90 which resulted in a mean quality score of 60.
 If the window quality was 45 (half the mean quality), then the window quality score will be 30 (half the mean quality score).

+__Final score__<br>
-The read's final score is then a weighted combination of the three scores:
+The read's final score is a combination of the three component scores:
-* First, Filtlong takes the weighted geometric mean of the length score and the mean quality score.
-The weights are equal (both 1) by default, but you can adjust this with `--length_weight` and `--mean_q_weight` to make length or quality more or less important.
-By using a geometric mean instead of an arithmetic mean, the mean will be closer to the weaker of the two component scores.
+* Filtlong first takes the weighted geometric mean of the length score and the mean quality score.
+The weights are equal (both 1) by default, but you can adjust this with `--length_weight` and `--mean_q_weight` to make one or the other more important.
-* The score is then scaled down by a factor based on the ratio of the window quality score to the mean quality score.
-This factor is adjusted by the relative strength of the window quality weight.
+* The score is then scaled down by a factor based on the window quality score to mean quality score ratio.
+This factor is adjusted by the relative strength of the window quality weight (`--window_q_weight`).
 * Expressed mathematically:
 <p align="center"><img src="misc/score_equation.png" alt="score equation" width="500"></p>

-It is the read's final score which is used to determine thresholds for the `--keep_percent` and `--target_bases` options.
+The final score which is used to determine thresholds for the `--keep_percent` and `--target_bases` options and therefore determines whether a read is included in the output.